What is economics all about?

 8/21/2023 Jacob Reed

 So, you have decided to learn some economics.
 Before you dive in head first, it would be a good idea to get some sense of what you are in for.
 The AP Economics exam usually has just a couple of questions specifically focused on the content below, but it serves as a foundation for many other economic concepts.
-Below are 5 key concepts that answer the question, “what is economic all about?”
+Below are 5 key concepts that answer the question, “what is economics all about?”

 The problem facing all people is that resources are limited and insufficient to fulfill people’s wants.
 This economic problem is called scarcity.
 Scarcity exists any time there is less of something available than people desire.
 In modern societies, the more scarce an item is (the higher the desire for the item compared to the availability of that item), the higher the price that item tends to have.

 Resources (also called factors of production) are the things used to produce all goods and services.
 The 3 productive resources are land, labor and capital.
 These 3 resources are needed to produce any good or service.
 Since all of these resources are scarce, the products made with them are also scarce.

 Land (AKA natural resources) includes resources that comes from nature.
 Oil, lumber, sunlight, water, corn, leather, etc. all come from nature and land.

 Labor (AKA human resources) is the work (mental and physical) from people to produce a good or service.
 Swinging a hammer, serving a latte, or writing code are all labor.
 Human capital is the skills and knowledge of a worker.
 The more human capital a worker has, the more value their labor tends to have.
 Going to college or becoming an apprentice helps a worker gain more knowledge and skills which builds that worker’s human capital.
 Greater human capital improves worker productivity as highly skilled workers can produce more goods and services (or more valuable goods and services) per hour worked than low skilled workers.